jafischer/layout/README.md

 (System Preferences --> Security & Privacy --> Privacy
 tab --> Select the "Accessibility" entry from the list).

+Catalina Update: Catalina has added a new "Screen Recording" security permission, which is needed to call the windows enumeration functions.
+However, if you call these functions you don't get the security popup.
+You actually have to call one of the Screen Recording functions in order to get the popup, even if you don't need them!

+So I added a call to CGWindowListCreateImage in main.
+This triggers the security popup, and you can then add the permission.

 ## Usage

 #### Saving your current layout